Home

 Fuel Types

 Before using most chimineas you will need to build up the base of the fire pot.
 Add sand or pea stone to within 3 to 4 inches of the mouth opening.
-The fire will be built on this base.
+The fire will then be built on this base.
 Be sure to carefully position the unit well away from your house, trees, or any other flammable material.
 Pretty much any hardwood is okay to use in a chiminea, although the traditional wood is pinion wood.
 Pinion is common in the southwest part of the United States and is loved for its pleasant aroma and for its insect repellant qualities.
 Whatever wood you use will be limited by the size of the fire pot and the mouth opening.
 Be careful when choosing your wood and make sure it actually fits.
 Smaller pieces of wood are typically used in a chiminea as compared to a standard fireplace.
-Firelogs, gel, and even gas are also used as fuel in chimineas.
+Firelogs, gel, and even gas are also used as fuel.
 In my humble opinion, a gas chiminea greatly dimishes the appeal and the character of a chiminea - but, to each his own.

 So, if your interest is artistic expression, or historical accuracy - get a clay chiminea.
 If you are more interested in a long lasting, low maintenance outdoor fireplace option - go with a metal model.